DavidVorick/CodeCommit/UserSpecification.md

 consistent.
 It does not write any code, but rather produces output for the user that tells them about the state of their project.

-More specifically, it looks for places where where the UserSpecification is inconsistent with itself, and it looks for places where the UserSpecification is inconsistent with the current implementation.
+More specifically, it looks for places where the UserSpecification is inconsistent with itself, and it looks for places where the UserSpecification is inconsistent with the current implementation.
 It then compiles a report.